October 21, 2024

 Cybersecurity teams must manage an endlessly expanding attack surface, manage countless user endpoints, and incorporate new technological innovations to turn the tide.

 One of the most impactful technologies in cybersecurity has been AI.
-Artificial intelligence helps reduce the number of data breaches, enhance fraud detection, improve threat detection tools, and even improve threat response protocols.
+AI cybersecurity helps reduce the number of data breaches, enhance fraud detection, improve threat detection tools, and even improve threat response protocols.

-Every sector, from health and finance to retail and media, needs to increase cybersecurity, with AI being the solution.
+Even as AI continues to transform businesses in varied and profound ways, every sector, from health and finance to retail and media, needs to also increase cybersecurity, with AI being the solution.

-AI in Cybersecurity Solves Three of the Most Prominent Sector Issues
+AI Cybersecurity Solves Three Most Prominent Sector Issues

 The international cyber threat is currently at a critical level, with rising cases of fraud, account hacking, and data breaches causing severe consequences for businesses worldwide.
 Beyond the financial repercussions of a cyber attack, organizations face reputation damage, with 75% of users expressing their desire to cut ties with a brand after a significant security incident.

-While the cyber threat cannot be solved with one technology, artificial intelligence in cybersecurity is helping to solve three of the biggest problems that companies are currently facing in this sector:
+While the cyber threat cannot be solved with one technology, AI cybcersecurity is helping to solve three of the biggest problems that companies are currently facing in this sector:

 • Threat Response Mobilization: The average company’s attack surface is now unimaginable.
 Across every system node, end-user device, and user account, cybersecurity experts have to contend with millions of potential access points that hackers could use.
 Artificial intelligence allows teams to automate the monitoring and response to threats across the entire attack surface.
 By automating with AI, teams can quickly mobilize to real threats, with AI escalation improving response times.

-Let’s discover how three enterprises utilize AI in cybersecurity to fight against cybercrime.
+Let’s discover how three enterprises utilize AI cybersecurity to fight against cybercrime.

 Bank of America: AI-Powered Fraud Detection and Account Monitoring